What is Adsumudi? faq drop down arrow

 Psst!
 Can you figure out how Adsumudi got its name?
 Hint: it has to do with ADdition, SUbtraction, MUltiplication, and DIvision!

+With four different games to choose from (Adsumudi classic, Adsumudi Fun Ones, Adsumudi Little Ones, and Adsumudi Wild Ones), there's something for everyone!
 Different difficulty levels for mathematicians of varying abilities are built right into each card.
-And in addition to the main rules, there are multiple other ways to play with kids of all ages, including competitively, collaboratively, individually, and even online.
+And in addition to the main rules, there are multiple other ways to play each game with kids of all ages, including competitively, collaboratively, individually, and even online.

 With its compact design and durable cards, Adsumudi is also the perfect math game for kids to take on the road, whether you’re traveling by car, plane, train, or boat!

-From the makers of the award-winning math game, Proof!, Adsumudi is sure to be a fast favorite among parents and math teachers alike.
+From the makers of the award-winning math game, Proof!, Adsumudi has quickly become another favorite among parents and math teachers alike.

 What's the age range? faq drop down arrow